tduyduc/autoboom/README.md

 ## Features

-To understand what master and slave accounts mean, please refer to the _Terms_ section below.
+To understand what master and slave accounts mean, please refer to the _Key Terms_ section below.

 * Auto tỉ lệ thắng _(Winning automation)_: Increases number of wins, win rate, and guild points (if master accounts are in the same guild).
 * Auto điểm danh _(Check-in automation)_: Completes daily check-in procedures, including logging in, purchasing free needles, feeding pets, and finally logging out.